Ideas to connect people

 In fact, the frequency of his social media posts on LinkedIn, Twitter, Facebook and Instagram – whether linked to his podcast guests or posting of articles of relevancy to his contacts -- has many people reaching out to Allen (either via LinkedIn, Instagram or email) requesting to connect for general interest, seeking to sell their services or to be a guest on his podcast.

-To date (as of 31 May 2021), the Calgary Business Podcast has over 20,500 downloads and 200+ unique listeners each week are enjoying the podcast
+To date (as of 20 October 2022), the Calgary Business Podcast has over 29,000 downloads; 200+ unique listeners each week are enjoying the podcast